UK and EU student tuition fees and maintenance loans - eligibility and amounts

 Student Finance England students can find further information on the SFE website.

 SFW and SFNI students should contact their loan providers for more information.

 SAAS do not have extra weeks funding for long courses.

 Please see the Student Loans Company guidance on:

-The University of Leeds Travel Grant Fact Sheet has additional information specific to 2018/19.
+The University of Leeds Travel Grant Fact Sheet has additional information.